 3. Carefully dry your foot, taking special care to pat down the area between your toes.

 4. Rotate your foot so you can see the sole of your foot and begin your scan there.
 If you aren’t particularly flexible, you may need to use a handheld mirror to see all the hard-to-reach spots.

 Ok, so I've got you covered in terms of how to look at your feet.
 But, that information is pretty useless...yes, I get it...if you don't understand what, exactly, you're supposed to be searching for.
 So, what that in mind, please bear with me and keep reading through this post!

 What to Look for in a Diabetic Foot Exam, by Foot Section

 On the balls of your feet: look for bumps and irregular textures, as this area is prone to developing calluses or corns.
 Proper-fitting footwear can reduce your risk.

 On your heels, look and feel for dry, rough, or cracked skin.
 Even small cracks can leave you open to infection.
 To stay safe, moisturize daily with odorless, colorless lotion.
 You may want to make this ritual the closing move of your exam, so you never forget.
 And don't moisturize between your toes; bacteria love warm, moist places.
 Now we've made your foot care routine a bit easier, let's talk dining out!

 Now, while I'd like to think that this blog was fairly instructive, I know that even I'm not perfect.
 So, if you've still got questions.
 I've still got more answers: you've just got to come in and see me!
-Just schedule an appointment, and I'll help educated you on the basics of diabetic foot care--and beyond!
+Just schedule an appointment, and I'll help educate you on the basics of diabetic foot care--and beyond!
 Plus, I'll take care of that bi-annual in-office foot exam while we're at it.
 Don't you love killing two birds with one stone?
 I know I do!